Jumprocks1/drum-game/README.md

 ## Running Drum Game
 To start, download the latest [binary release](https://github.com/Jumprocks1/drum-game/releases).
+You will also need a copy of the `resources` folder, which for now you can obtain from [release v1.0.0](https://github.com/Jumprocks1/drum-game/releases).

+The `resources` folder contains all beatmaps and audio files used by Drum Game.
+For the most part releases will be separate from the `resources` folder, meaning you can update the game without updating `resources` (and vice-versa).

+Currently I do not distribute the mp3's required for playing the beatmaps (meaning they have to be acquired elsewhere).
+In the future I plan to enable a YouTube hook that lets you play without having any local audio files.

 ## Contributing
-Currently the source code for Drum Game is not yet released.
+Currently the source code for Drum Game is not released.
 In the future I plan to make the game open source (probably under GPLv3) so that others can more easily provide suggestions and contributions.